 Loneliness is not inescapable, but community is integral.
 Only through community, only through each other, can the terrible disease of loneliness be cured.

-If you are struggling with your mental health, please refer to our Partners page to find programs that may work for you.
+If you are struggling with your mental health, please refer to our Resources page to find programs that may work for you.

 I owe my life in America to chain migration.

 Just like countless others, my ancestors came to the United States as immigrants from Ireland in the mid- to late 19th century.
 They came in waves and settled in Chicago, the hub of industry and immigrants in the Midwest, so that they could build a better life for themselves, their children, their grandchildren, and, eventually, me.
 And as it so often happens, they came in chains of siblings across the years until their families were established in their new American community.